davidsaltacc/FCCM/README.md

 the aim is to kind of replicate most features of popular messaging services, so things like: Group Chats, Direct Messages, E2E Encryption (Obviously), File Uploading, and possibly less relevant things like Stickers, Gifs, Statuses, Voice Messages, One-Time-View type messages, and more.

 ## Chat Control
-It sucks.
+It really fucking sucks.
 Read more about it here: https://fightchatcontrol.eu/